weiwongg/PDEs-based-computer-vision/README.md

 # Computer-vision-problems-and-solution
-Providing exercises and its solution
+Providing exercises and their solution

 Chapter 1 containing problems of FFT and basical image filter, and solution as well in solution folder.